List of international presidential trips made by Samia Suluhu Hassan

 Samia Suluhu Hassan became President of Tanzania on 19 March 2021 following the sudden death of John Magufuli.
 She travelled extensively to various multi-lateral meetings on behalf of Magufuli when she was Vice-President.
 The following is a list of international presidential trips made by Samia Suluhu since assuming office.

 Summary of international trips

 2021

 The following international trips were made by Samia Suluhu in 2021.
+She made 11 official trips to 10 different countries, totaling 28 days of official business travel outside the country.

 2022

 The following international trips were made by Samia Suluhu in 2022.
+She made 17 official trips to 15 different countries, totaling 58 days of official business travel outside the country.

 2023

 The following international trips were made by Samia Suluhu in 2023.
+She made 19 official trips to 18 different countries, totaling 39 days of official business travel outside the country.

+2024

+The following international trips were made by Samia Suluhu in 2024.

+2025

+The following international trips were made by Samia Suluhu in 2025.